“Pyrophobia” is the term for a fear of fire that’s so intense it affects a person’s functioning and daily life.

 Pyrophobia is one of many specific phobias, which are a type of anxiety disorder.
 Someone with a specific phobia has an overwhelming, irrational fear of something that poses little or no actual danger in their present situation.

 Specific phobias are rather common.
-The National Institute of Mental Health (NIMH) estimates that 12.5 percent of people in the United States will experience a specific phobia at some point in their lifetime.
+The National Institute of Mental Health (NIMH) estimates that

 People with pyrophobia may feel intense anxiety or panic while thinking about, talking about, or being around fire.